jtorreggiani/lam/README.md

 ## Introduction

-The **Logic Abstract Machine (LAM)** is a comprehensive execution engine for logic programming languages.
+The **Logic Abstract Machine (LAM)** aims to be comprehensive execution engine for logic programming languages.
 At its heart, LAM supports:

 - **Automated Reasoning:** Unification using a union–find algorithm with trailing for backtracking, ensuring efficient variable binding and rollback.
 - **Arithmetic Evaluation:** A robust parser and evaluator for arithmetic expressions with proper operator precedence.
 - **Lambda Calculus:** First-class support for lambda abstraction, beta reduction, and capture–avoiding substitution, paving the way for higher–order reasoning.
 - **Dynamic Clause Management:** Runtime assertion and retraction of clauses with indexing for fast clause lookup.

-LAM is not only a research tool but also a foundation for developing new logic programming languages that can serve as the backbone of modern AI systems.
-Its design emphasizes modularity, performance, and extensibility, making it well suited for both academic exploration and industrial-scale reasoning tasks.
+LAM right now is a research tool but seeks to become a foundation for developing new logic programming languages that can serve as the backbone of modern AI systems.
+Its design emphasizes modularity, performance, and extensibility, to be well suited for both academic exploration and industrial-scale reasoning tasks.

 ---